Ohio freshman football coach gets surprise tweet - and possibly new shoes - from J.J. Watt

 Watt quoted Winters’ tweet, illustrating his past life as a broke college student (first at Central Michigan, then at Wisconsin) by referencing his once-necessary penchant for ramen noodles.

-As far as we know, Winters will be receiving some new Watt shoes in the mail, free of charge.
+“He just said, ‘I got you Gavin,'” Winters said.
+“He asked for my address and show size and said he would send them over this weekend.”

 Look for him to possibly be styling and profiling with them on the Bowling Green High sideline this fall.